RTDNA Constitution & Bylaws

 Section 1.
 Authority and Responsibility

-• (b) The President or his/her/their designee on staff shall report all executive committee actions to the Board of Directors within ten (10) days of such action.
+- (b) The President or Executive Director or his/her/their designee on staff shall report all Executive Committee actions to the Board of Directors within ten (10) days of such action.

 Section 2.
 Executive Committee Composition

-Voting members of the executive committee shall be the Chairman/woman/person, the Chairman/woman/person-elect, the Treasurer, the Secretary and three (3) other members of the Board of Directors who shall be elected by the board for a one-year term.
-The Executive Director and President shall be a non-voting members of the executive committee.
+Voting members of the executive committee shall be the Chair, the Chair-elect, the Treasurer, the Foundation Treasurer, and the Secretary.
+The Executive Director and President shall be non-voting members of the executive committee.

 Section 5.
 Executive Committee Meetings

-• (b) Other regular and special meetings of the executive committee shall be held at such times and places as are determined to be necessary by the Chairman/woman/person.
+- (b) Other regular and special meetings of the Executive Committee shall be held at such times and places as are determined to be necessary by the Chair.

-• (c) Regular and special meetings of the executive committee may be called by the Chairman/woman/person upon notice of not less than two (2) weeks (unless exigencies do not permit); such notice, which may be written or oral, shall state the place, date, hour and agenda of the meeting, and if mailed, shall be deemed to be delivered when deposited in the mail, e-mail or other electronic means, addressed to each member of the executive committee at the member’s last known address.
+- (c) Regular and special meetings of the Executive Committee may be called by the Chair upon notice of not less than two (2) weeks (unless exigencies do not permit); such notice, which may be written or oral, shall state the place, date, hour and agenda of the meeting, and if mailed, shall be deemed to be delivered when deposited in the mail, e-mail or other electronic means, addressed to each member of the executive committee at the member’s last known address.

 Article VIII | Committees

-• (a) The Board of Directors shall establish a nominating committee and such other committees of members of the Association as the Board believes appropriate to further the objectives of the Association.
+- (a) The Board of Directors shall establish committees and task forces of members of the Association as the Board believes appropriate to further the objectives of the Association.

-• (c) The chair of each committee shall be named by the Chairman/woman.
-The Chairman/woman, or the committee chair with the concurrence of the Chairman/woman, may appoint additional members of the committee and fill vacancies on the committee.
-The Chairman/woman shall instruct all committee chairs and advise them of committee purpose as specified by the Board of Directors.
+- (b) The chair of each committee shall be named by the Chair.
+The committee chair with the concurrence of the Chair, may appoint members of the committee and fill vacancies on the committee.
+The Chair shall instruct all committee chairs and advise them of committee purpose as specified by the Board of Directors.

-• (c) At the direction of the chairman/woman, committees shall submit written reports of their activities to the Chairman/woman, Chairman/woman-elect and Executive Director.
+- (c) At the direction of the Chair, committees shall submit written reports of their activities to the Chair, Chair-elect and President and Executive Director.

 Article IX | Meetings of Members and Voting